 - Standard Definition (SD): 1.5 Mbps

 - High Definition (HD) 720p: 3 Mbps

 - 4K Ultra HD: 16 Mbps

-Another aspect to be aware of is data consumption as not all video types consume the same amount of data.
+An extension of this point is data consumption as not all video types consume the same amount of data.
 The most common difference here is the playback quality.
 Live TV streaming services may offer a playback quality of up to 4K and this consumes significantly more data than SD or HD.

-Live TV streaming services are not all that forthcoming about how much data they use, but as a very rough guide:
+These streaming services are not always that forthcoming about how much data they use, but here is a very rough guide of the absolute minimums:

 - Standard Definition (SD): 500MB to 1GB data per hour